 How to solve gut-flora-caused picky eating

-First, we make sure that it’s not an abundance issue.
+To solve gut-flora-caused picky eating the first thing we do is make sure it’s not an over-abundance issue.
 We don’t snack.
-When we offer snacks all day long, kids (and adults) never get to use that so-called ‘best seasoning’.
+When we offer snacks all day long, kids (and adults) never get to use that ‘best seasoning’ that makes even boring food taste amazing.

 What’s the best seasoning for food?
 Hunger :)